 Skip to content

-What it does
+What the web dashboard does

 • Log table — every tool call across every harness, with per-row source / session / verdict / signer